emacs-mirror/emacs/mps/manual/source/guide/lang.rst

-   On all the platforms supported by the MPS, the majority of simple datatypes may be aligned on word boundaries (the possible exceptions being ``double`` on 32-bit platforms, and ``long double`` and :term:`function pointers <function pointer>` on 32- and 64-bit platforms), so in applications where these exceptional types are not used (like the Scheme interpreter), you can use::
+   On all the platforms supported by the MPS, the majority of simple datatypes may be aligned on word boundaries (the possible exceptions being ``double`` on 32-bit platforms, and ``long double`` and :term:`function pointers` on 32- and 64-bit platforms), so in applications where these exceptional types are not used (like the Scheme interpreter), you can use::

         #define ALIGNMENT sizeof(mps_word_t)

-The other elements of the structure are the :term:`format methods
-<format method>`, which are described in the following sections.
-(The
-``NULL`` in the structure is a placeholder for the :term:`copy method`, which is now obsolete.)
+The other elements of the structure are the :term:`format methods`, which are described in the following sections.
+(The ``NULL`` in the structure is a placeholder for the :term:`copy method`, which is now obsolete.)